geojsonkit.org

 Output is one giant feature per cell.

-Your CSV is probably tab- or semicolon-separated and the parser misread the delimiter from the first line.
+Your CSV is probably tab- or semicolon-separated and the delimiter sniff picked wrong on the first line.
 Try saving it as proper comma-CSV from your spreadsheet, or set the explicit override columns so the picker doesn't matter.

 Polygons look like a tangled mess on the map.